-Evaluation of the Reading List and discussion should focus on breadth of ideas and works, clear expression of the influence of the texts on the student and their education, ability to make connections among the texts and to other areas of discourse, depth of analysis, and ability to engage in thoughtful dialogue.
+Evaluation of the reading list and discussion should focus on breadth of ideas and works, clear expression of the influence of the texts on the student and her/his education, ability to make connections among the texts and to other areas of discourse, depth of analysis, and ability to engage in thoughtful dialogue.

 A set of rubrics has been developed to help committees deliberate effectively and help normalize decisions across the wide range of disciplines and kinds of theses.
-The rubrics can be found on the Honors website.
+A link to these rubrics on our website is available here and in the Appendix of this document.